cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 If you want to be able to reach your services outside of your own machine, you'll need a domain name of some kind.
 Registering a domain and setting up DNS has been left as an exercise to the reader.

-My self-hosting repo has then finally been clumsily checked out on the server with `git`.🤠
+In my case, my self-hosting repo has been clumsily checked out on the server manually with `git`.🤠

 ### Running the services

-Everything is containerized these days, so the most straightforward way of running the various services is through the use of `docker-compose`.
+Everything is containerized, so the most straightforward way of running the various services is through the use of `docker-compose`.
 Most services will have a `docker-compose.yml` file as part of their documentation or README.md that be used as a template.

 The `docker-compose.yml` file can often be used as-is but I've done the following: